 Furthermore, if you have a headache during fasting, you can dissolve natural Himalayan salt in water or drink homemade sole water.

-Hitting a Weight Loss Plateau on Intermittent Fasting
+How to Break Through a Weight Loss Plateau on Intermittent Fasting

 - Soft drinks, juices, shakes, and sports drinks: Beverages are often reasons losing weight doesn’t work.
 They all contain vast amounts of hidden sugar.
 Moreover, protein shakes stimulate insulin secretion enormously.